-Jan notices that even though they did not specify a calculation, one has been provided automatically.
+Jan notices that even without specifying a calculation, one has been provided automatically.
 Power BI Desktop created its own measure by summing up all of the values in Last Years Sales.

-But, Jan needs a measure to calculate sales projections for the coming year, which will be based on last year’s sales multiplied by 1.06 to account for the expected 6 percent increase in business.
-For this calculation, Jan will create their own measure.
-Using the New Measure feature, they create a new measure, then enters the following DAX formula:
+But Jan needs a measure to calculate sales projections for the coming year, which will be based on last year's sales multiplied by 1.06 to account for the expected 6 percent increase in business.
+For this calculation, Jan will create a measure.
+Using the New Measure feature, Jan creates a new measure, then enters the following DAX formula:

 Projected Sales = SUM('Sales'[Last Years Sales])*1.06

-Jan then drags their new Projected Sales measure into the chart.
+Jan then drags the new Projected Sales measure into the chart.

 Quickly and with minimal effort, Jan now has a measure to calculate projected sales.
-Jan can further analyze the projections by filtering on specific resellers or by adding other fields to their report.
+Jan can further analyze the projections by filtering on specific resellers or by adding other fields to the report.

 Data categories for measures